-All the decoder's light outputs are track output voltage (around 14V) supplied by your DCC system.
+All the decoder's light outputs are track output voltage supplied by your DCC system (14V for HO and 10V for N).
 They are designed for 12V light bulbs.
 Please contact your loco manufacturer for lights' operation voltage.
 If you have a 1.5V bulb or LED, you should connect a 1k ohm resistor in series to one of the leads to limit current.